KatamariJr/gorm.io/pages/docs/create.md

 ```

 {% note warn %}
-**NOTE** You have to setup the `default` tag for fields having default or virtual/generated value in database, if you want to skip a default value definition when migrating, you could use `default:(-)`, for example:
+**NOTE** You have to set up the `default` tag for fields having default or virtual/generated value in database, if you want to skip a default value definition when migrating, you could use `default:(-)`, for example:
 {% endnote %}

 ```go